scyrille/vim-survival-sims/README.md

 variable importance measure (VIM) in high-dimensional binary setting mimicking genomic data.
 We consider ***rare alterations*** with ***heterogeneous effect sizes (from weak to strong)*** under a ***proportional hazards model***.
 The goal is to assess whether VIM can:

-1. detect rare but strongly pronostic alterations
+1. detect rare but strongly prognostic alterations
 2. distinguish weak from strong signals
 3. correctly identify null variables